 Your primary self might also be concerned with appearing attractive, healthy and well-groomed, and if you have been on a holiday, eating and drinking more than you normally would, with little exercise involved, then you might set a resolution to diet and eat healthily after you realise you no longer fit into your pre-holiday clothing.
 You may even look back to how you appeared before you went away and believe that you were not as attractive as you could have been, and so you plan a serious lifestyle change.

-If you’re not familiar with the idea of us having many aspects or inner selves, with some being primary and others disowned, there’s a brief explanation on my home page.
+If you’re not familiar with the idea of people having many parts or inner selves, with some being primary and others disowned, read this page about how your personality works.

 When Goals are Set by Your Disowned Self